 Average body joints are meant to withstand within 1.5 to three times a body’s worth of shock while you’re running or walking.
 The more a body weighs, the more pressure would be applied on the joints.
 In some cases, running while ignoring the pain can cause injuries as all that extra weight finds its way to your joints.
 This is a helpful tip to keep in mind as some runners tend to blame this painful experience with picking the wrong shoes.
 Uncomfortable shoes may or may not have a little to do with this, nonetheless, the first step to determining your need lies on how well you know your own body.

 Heavy runners are more prone to overpronation of the feet, which causes it to roll inwards or outward.
 Heavy running shoes should provide extra stability and support to help you keep a healthy form and prevent overpronation.
 The best sneakers for heavy runners should be those which manage to scatter the pressure evenly to correct the bad form caused by overpronation.
+Choosing the right long distance runner shoes will save you a lot of pain.
+Lilly Harvey, a shoe enthusiast, stated that if one has a previous injury especially from running, you must choose a long-distance running shoe that’s built for comfort and support.
 Motion-control shoes should be on the top of your priorities as they can drastically improve your form.

 Since the shock applied on a heavy runner’s foot is more than that of the average runner, you should be looking for shock absorption shoes.
 Shock absorption can be a bit controversial as some believe the cushioning isn’t going to reduce it.
 But, in the case of heavy running, it’s recommended to use cushioned shoes to absorb as much pressure as possible.
 It doesn’t look like a pillow; look for high-quality shock absorption features that are specifically engineered for heavy runners.